 3.1.2 Simultaneous production of visually indistinguishable organic and non-organic crops or animal products (parallel production) is only permitted where such production is undertaken in a way that allows clear and continuous and verifiable separation of all operations and products claimed as organic.
 Organic and non-organic units in parallel production must be physically, financially and operationally separated.

-3.1.3 Prohibited materials shall be stored in separate locations from those where organic products are grown and handled.
+3.1.3 Prohibited materials shall not be stored on the organic unit.

 Comment Naturland, Germany: We think this is not reflecting the complexities of organic operations and standards, where not all materials are just “organic” or “prohibited”.
 Proposed: leave the old version.